perarnborg/vuex-oidc-example/README.md

 # vuex-oidc-example

-En example of how to use vuex-oidc: https://github.com/perarnborg/vuex-oidc
+An example of how to use vuex-oidc: https://github.com/perarnborg/vuex-oidc

 ## Project setup
 ```